 Make a batch of homemade apple sauce or stewed apples to store in your fridge.
 Simply peel and core apples, pop them in a pot with a splash of water and cook over a medium heat, checking, stirring and topping up with water if needed so as not to burn.
 Feel free to add cinnamon, nutmeg, ginger or a splash of vanilla extract (not essence) if you like.
 The more you cook them, the saucier they’ll become.
 Then, when the craving hits, top a scoop of cooked apple with a dollop of Greek/plain yoghurt, a sprinkle or two of cinnamon and nutmeg, half a teaspoon of vanilla extract, a small handful of granola and a crumbled ginger biscuit for a satisfying apple pie-like snack.

 Cooked apples freeze very well.
 Let them cool completely, then portion them up in plastic containers or individual freezer bags before placing them in your freezer.

-Dietitian Angeline suggests going for something chocolate-coated or chocolate-covered like a Kit Kat, Breakaway or Blue Riband bar, rather than a solid chocolate bar, when attempting to satisfy cravings and minimise the potassium and phosphate.
+Kidney Kitchen kidney dietitian Angeline Taylor suggests going for something chocolate-coated or chocolate-covered like a Kit Kat, Breakaway or Blue Riband bar, rather than a solid chocolate bar, when attempting to satisfy cravings and minimise the potassium and phosphate.